drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### dropped quote (DQ)
 Always integrate quoted material into a sentence of your own writing.
 If you don’t, the quote feels “dropped” or plunked into the paper, harming both your voice and your control of source material.
 A “dropped quote” is a quote that you do not set up, introduce, or explain with your own writing.

-* Example of dropped quote: Harvard writing teacher Nancy Sommers argues that teachers should work on giving students feedback that motivates revision. **“The challenge we face as teachers is to develop comments which will provide an inherent reason for students to revise; it is a sense of revision as discovery, as a repeated process of beginning again, as starting out new, that our students have not learned” (156).** The quote is simply plunked into the writing.
+Example of dropped quote:
+  * Harvard writing teacher Nancy Sommers argues that teachers should work on giving students feedback that motivates revision. **“The challenge we face as teachers is to develop comments which will provide an inherent reason for students to revise; it is a sense of revision as discovery, as a repeated process of beginning again, as starting out new, that our students have not learned” (156).**

+The quote is simply plunked into the writing.
 Dropped quotes are easy to spot: they are sentences consisting only of quoted material, with no setup or lead-out in that sentence from the writer quoting the source.

+Possible fix for dropped quote:
-* Possible fix: Harvard writing teacher Nancy Sommers argues that teachers should work on giving students feedback that motivates revision.
+  * Harvard writing teacher Nancy Sommers argues that teachers should work on giving students feedback that motivates revision.
 She calls on teachers to **“develop comments which will provide an inherent reason for students to revise”** because students don’t yet have **“a sense of revision as discovery, as a repeated process of beginning again, as starting out new” (156)**.

 What are all the changes you see between the two versions of the Sommers quote?

 **NB**: After the quote, you should use it in some way: connect it to other source material, comment on it, argue with it, etc. Even if you integrate sources correctly and avoid dropped quotes, you still have to work with the source, not just plop it in.
 See this [advice from the UNC Writing Center](https://writingcenter.unc.edu/tips-and-tools/quotations/), as well as this advice from [Trinity University's library](https://lib.trinity.edu/integrating-sources-in-the-text-of-your-paper/).